This is a live review; as I gain more experience with the new Watch hardware and watchOS 4 I’ll update the document.

 If you start your watch first, then your iPhone, for a while you will get multi-point behaviour, with both devices speaking through the AirPods.
 But, once your iPhone locks and unlocks, or some other situation, the iPhone takes over and the Watch starts speaking through its internal speaker again.

-The second issue that ties in with this is that as you adjust music or audio playback volume on the Watch, Voiceover loudly speaks the volume percentage, once again ducking the music, making it impossible to actually know the level you have now set the music to.
+The second issue that ties in with this is that as you adjust music or audio playback volume on the Watch, Voiceover loudly speaks the volume percentage, once again ducking the music, making it impossible to actually hear the music level you have now set the music to.

-You’ll then need to bring them back to the iPhone in the control centre, which takes quite a few swipes.
+Of course, You’ll then need to bring your AirPods back to the iPhone in the control centre, which takes quite a few Voiceover swipes.

 If you encounter those “Can’t connect to Siri on phone or watch” errors, I’ve found that going to control panel on the Watch and turning Airplane mode on, then off, almost always restores the connection for reliable Siri access.
 Of course, if this fails, a restart of the watch and phone may be necessary.
 Also be sure that you have unlocked your iPhone after reboot, otherwise Siri services may be unavailable to the watch.

-The display is twice as bright on Series 2, which may assist low vision users or those sensitive to glare.
+The display is twice as bright on Series 2 and 3, which may assist low vision users or those sensitive to glare.

 As has been widely reported, Watch os3 is much more efficient for loading programs and the significant overhaul of Voiceover and speech efficiency are very noticeable.